MadalinaPatrichi/uob-cloud-computing/content/book/chapter_2/ch2.md

 ![](dns-global-05.png "")

-When the local resolver asks those nameservers the same query...
+When the local resolver asks those nameservers the same query…

 ![](dns-global-06.png "")

-... they get a usable A record in response.
+… they get a usable A record in response.
 Here, the TTL is about six hours.
 DNS tends to trade off the consistency of up-to-date responses for low latency; caching is built into its design.

 ![](dns-global-07.png "")